-1. Shut off pressure to the Hytrol Valve by slowly closing upstream and downstream isolation valves.
+1. Shut off pressure to the Hytrol Valve by slowly closing downstream and upstream isolation valves.
 SEE CAUTION.

 2. Disconnect or close all pilot control lines to the valve cover and leave only one fitting in highest point of cover open to atmosphere.